Julie Carpenter, Ph.D.

 Advisor, Human-Machine Teaming (HUM–T) in Trusted Autonomous Systems (TAS) Operations (Australian Defence Group)

-March 2022-2023
+2022-2023

 HUM–T must be safe, trusted in military deployment, and enable flexible operations without undue operational restrictions.
 This project explores the development of appropriate safety requirements and frameworks, including appropriate methods to manage and communicate these, for HUM–T operations.
 Under the direction of Research Fellow Dr. Zena Assad.